 During the fiscal year, budget adjustments were needed to reflect updated expenditure expectations.
-Total budgeted expenditures decreased by \$2.4 million as a result of lower costs expected for all categories of costs.
-The largest budget adjustment was to decrease anticipated costs for culture and recreation due to eliminating nearly all community activities as a result of the COVID-19 pandemic.
-Similarly, total budgeted revenues decreased by \$4.7 million with the largest budget adjustment a reduction to the casino licensing fee due to the mandated shut down of the casino as a result of the pandemic.
-After the budget adjustments, the fiscal year's actual revenue and expenditure activity resulted in a negative variance with the final budget of \$3.1 million.
+Total budgeted expenditures increased by \$0.3 million as a result of lower costs expected for public safety and culture and recreation categories offset by an increase to anticipated costs for general government.
+Total budgeted revenues increased by \$4.0 million mainly from adjusting the expected licensing revenues to be received from the Casino once the COVID-related restrictions were lifted.
+After the budget adjustments, the fiscal year's actual revenue and expenditure activity resulted in a positive variance with the final budget of \$3.2 million.

-The final General Fund revenue budget was \$15.2 million with actual revenue of \$11.0 million.
-The variance between actual revenues and the final revenue budget was a negative \$4.2 million.
-The most significant revenue variance was due to receiving lower casino licensing revenues during the year as a result of the mandated closure of the casino due to the COVID-10 pandemic, as previously explained.
+The final General Fund revenue budget was \$19.1 million with actual revenue of \$20.2 million.
+The variance between actual revenues and the final revenue budget was a positive \$1.0 million.
+The most significant revenue variance was due to receiving higher tax revenues than anticipated.

-The General Fund's actual total expenditures of \$15.2 million were less than the final budgeted appropriations of \$16.6 million.
-The variance between actual total expenditures and the final appropriation was \$1.4 million.
-The variance for the general fund budget expenditures is essentially due to lower than anticipated culture and recreation department costs as a result of fewer classes and activities being offered due to the pandemic.
+The General Fund's actual total expenditures of \$14.3 million were less than the final budgeted appropriations of \$16.6 million.
+The variance between actual total expenditures and the final appropriation was \$2.2 million.
+The variance for the general fund budget expenditures is essentially due to lower than anticipated general government and culture and recreation department costs.